k3oni/pydash/README.md

 A small web monitoring dashboard for your linux pc/server writen in Python and Django + Chart.js.

-The dashboard is built using only Python libraries available in the main Python distribution, trying to create a small list of dependecies without the need of installing many packages or libraries.
+The dashboard is built using only Python libraries available in the main Python distribution, trying to create a small list of dependencies without the need of installing many packages or libraries.

 Current dependencies: